 From birth control, to family planning, to heavy periods and menopause – our OB-GYNs are here to answer your questions and help you stay healthy.
 Some of the more common things we can help you with include:

 Our OB-GYNs offer support for your growing family, from before the first pregnancy test to delivery and on into motherhood.
-We offer prenatal care at over 20 locations and have state-of-the-art birth centers at Regions Hospital and Methodist Hospital.
+When you choose an OB-GYN for pregnancy care, you’ll find convenient access to prenatal care at over 20 locations and state-of-the-art birth centers at Regions Hospital and Methodist Hospital.
 Working closely with midwives and doulas, we support a variety of birthing options, including vaginal birth after cesarean (VBAC).

 We offer a full range of birth control options – from birth control pills to IUDs – including permanent contraception, emergency contraception and pre-conception counseling.